solidi/learning-notes/interviews/questions.md

 1. What are you optimizing for with this position?
 1. Tell me about the last three software releases on the team?

+### Final

+#### Asked
+1. Tell me about your management style?
+    - Managers Trinity.
+Get to know them.
+Ask for more.
+Delegate down.

 ## Tell me a time when you had to stretch to meet a team commitment?

 ### 2019